 - Gestational hypertension

 - Low birth weight

 - Growth and development delays

 - Abdominal pain, which can lead to premature birth

 - Peripheral neuropathy and other neurological issues of the baby

-Because of these risks, pregnant women should never do any work that may involve lead-based paint, or any exposure.
-But if working with safe products, women may do the actual work, as long as they use certain types that are pregnancy safe.
+Because of these risks, pregnant women should never do any work that may involve lead-based paint or any exposure.
+But if working with safe products, women may do the actual work.
+It’s as long as they use certain pregnancy-safe types.

 Safety Precautions to Follow When Painting While Pregnant

 Paint exposure happens in three ways: inhalation, ingestion, and skin absorption.
-And, this is why it is easy for anyone to be put at risk.
+This is why it is easy for anyone to be put at risk.

-While the best way to avoid any associated risks is to get someone else to do it, women can still do it while pregnant if they follow the different safety precautions, not just before but also during and after the work is done.
+The best way to avoid any associated risks is to get someone else to do it.
+Women can still do it while pregnant if they follow the different safety precautions before and during, and after the work is done.
 These include: